 Now open at Parx Casino®

 Sports betting has arrived to Pennsylvania and Parx Casino®.
-You can now make sports bets at the brand new Sportsbook at Parx Casino® and the South Philadelphia Turf Club.
-You can bet all your favorite ways, including: spread, moneyline, total, props, parlays and teasers.
-All your favorite sports are available too, including NFL, NBA, MLB, NHL, College Football, College Basketball, Boxing, MMA, and plenty more.
+You can officially make sports bets at the brand new sportsbook at Parx Casino®, at the South Philadelphia Race & Sportsbook, and at the Valley Forge Race & Sportsbook.
+You can expect all your favorite ways to sports bet, including: spread, moneyline, over/unders, props, parlays, and teasers.
+All your favorite sports will be available too, including pro & college football, pro & college basketball, baseball, hockey, golf, soccer, MMA, and plenty more.
 That's not all, the Parx Casino® online sports betting app complete with live in-game betting is also close to launch.Hours

 Online sports betting is coming soon!
 Sign up for bonus offers